-The Project will meet the Child Care Facility requirements by providing a 4,630 square foot child care space at the ground floor of the Phase 1 West Component, with an accompanying 2,680 square foot open playground area located at the Fifth Street ground floor area.
+The Project will meet the Child Care Facility requirements by providing a 4,630 square foot child care space at the ground floor of the West Component, with an accompanying 2,680 square foot open playground area located at the Fifth Street ground floor area.
 These spaces will meet all City regulations for child care facilities.
-The Child Care Facility will be constructed in Phase 2 of the development.